jonjack/playground/docs/actions.md

 Actions are functions which basically map a `Request` to `=>` a `Result`

 `EssentialAction` is the trait that underlies every Action.
-It basically takes a Request, consumes it's body (if it has one) and returns a Result.
+It basically takes a Request, consumes it's body \(if it has one\) and returns a Result.
 You can see EssentialAction and it's companion object in [`Action.scala`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/mvc/Action.scala#L15-L50)

 ## How Actions are constructed

 Actions are built by Action Builders, of which there is 1 main implementation - [`ActionBuilder`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/mvc/Action.scala#L304) and a couple of specialized [`ActionRefiner`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/mvc/Action.scala#L507) versions.

 All the Action builders extend [`ActionFunction`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/mvc/Action.scala#L254) which defines the core abstract method [`invokeBlock`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/mvc/Action.scala#L265) which all Action Builder implementations must provide a concrete implementation of.
 Here is the implementation of `invokeBlock` for the default [`ActionBuilder`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/mvc/Action.scala#L479), and for [`ActionRefiner`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/mvc/Action.scala#L517).
 Notice that

 ## How Actions are invoked

 Here is an overview of how an `Action` gets called:-

-1. The main entrypoint for any Play application is [`HttpRequestHandler`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/http/HttpRequestHandler.scala#L87).
+1. The main entrypoint for any Play application is [`HttpRequestHandler`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/http/HttpRequestHandler.scala#L87)
-When a request is received by the application, the [`DefaultHttpRequestHandler`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/http/HttpRequestHandler.scala#L87) calls the (injected) [`Router`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/routing/Router.scala#L15) to try and match a handler (an Action method) to deal with the Request.
+   When a request is received by the application, the [`DefaultHttpRequestHandler`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/http/HttpRequestHandler.scala#L87) calls the \(injected\) [`Router`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/routing/Router.scala#L15) to try and match a handler \(an Action method\) to deal with the Request.
    Incidentally, the documentation for [`routeRequest`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/http/HttpRequestHandler.scala#L177-L190) explains how this method can be overridden if you need to implement some custom routing strategy.
-So [`HttpRequestHandler`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/http/HttpRequestHandler.scala#L87) finds the matching Action method (via the Router), invokes it and returns the Action function ie. the _Handler_.
+   So [`HttpRequestHandler`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/http/HttpRequestHandler.scala#L87) finds the matching Action method \(via the Router\), invokes it and returns the Action function ie. the _Handler_.

-2. After various checks have been made, the server (ie. Netty or Akka server) then invokes the action function.
-The [`handleAction`](https://github.com/playframework/playframework/blob/master/framework/src/play-netty-server/src/main/scala/play/core/server/netty/PlayRequestHandler.scala#L256) method of [`PlayRequestHandler`](https://github.com/playframework/playframework/blob/master/framework/src/play-netty-server/src/main/scala/play/core/server/netty/PlayRequestHandler.scala#L256) is what actually executes the Action function (inside a [for comprehension](https://github.com/playframework/playframework/blob/master/framework/src/play-netty-server/src/main/scala/play/core/server/netty/PlayRequestHandler.scala#L261-L284)) and converts the `actionResult` into a Netty `HttpResponse`
+2. After various checks have been made, the server - ie. Netty \(prior to v.2.6\) or Akka Http server \(post v.2.6\) - then invokes the action function.
+The [`handleAction`](https://github.com/playframework/playframework/blob/master/framework/src/play-netty-server/src/main/scala/play/core/server/netty/PlayRequestHandler.scala#L256) method of [`PlayRequestHandler`](https://github.com/playframework/playframework/blob/master/framework/src/play-netty-server/src/main/scala/play/core/server/netty/PlayRequestHandler.scala#L256) is what actually executes the Action function \(inside a [for comprehension](https://github.com/playframework/playframework/blob/master/framework/src/play-netty-server/src/main/scala/play/core/server/netty/PlayRequestHandler.scala#L261-L284)\) and converts the `actionResult` into a Netty `HttpResponse`

 ## How requests are queued

 Note that the queuing of requests is managed inside [`PlayRequestHandler`](https://github.com/playframework/playframework/blob/master/framework/src/play-netty-server/src/main/scala/play/core/server/netty/PlayRequestHandler.scala) and can be seen [here](https://github.com/playframework/playframework/blob/master/framework/src/play-netty-server/src/main/scala/play/core/server/netty/PlayRequestHandler.scala#L42) and [here](https://github.com/playframework/playframework/blob/master/framework/src/play-netty-server/src/main/scala/play/core/server/netty/PlayRequestHandler.scala#L175).

 ---

 #### The Details

-The following are examples of methods (usually defined in a controller) that all return an `Action` object.
+The following are examples of methods \(usually defined in a controller\) that all return an `Action` object.
 They all ultimately do exactly the same thing - they return the string "Hi" as a HTTP response.
 The `Ok` basically creates a response with a HTTP response code of `200 OK`.

 ```scala
   def parens =                Action ( Ok("Hi") )